Social Security Disability Insurance Overview

 Allow the advocates at London Disability to Assist You:

 Do you feel you are qualified for, and in need of, SSDI benefits?
 If so, please contact the London Disability team at your convenience to set up a free consultation.
-Our dedicated staff of disability advocates, located in Mayland, will help you in gaining benefits that will lead to a successful, stable, and healthy life, in despite of your disability.
+Our dedicated staff of disability advocates, will help you in with the Social Security Disability process.

 - FAX: (410) 752-0465